taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Min: **"Only one way to find out, is there?"**

+Asoka stares at Min, open-mouthed.

 Asoka: **"*But...what if you fail?*"**

-Min: **"Then I'll learn from my mistakes, and try again!"**

-Asoka stares at Min, open-mouthed.
 Min kneels in front of Asoka and looks at them with intense earnestness.

-Min: **"Your parents and grandparents must have experienced many failures before they could create an eSyrup textile as incredible as yours -- *it even kept you alive in the Red Zone*.
-Is there really nothing you want to do with the freedom they died to give you?"**
+Min: **"Your parents and grandparents must have failed many times before they could make an eSyrup textile as powerful as yours -- *it even kept you alive in the Red Zone*.
+Is there really *nothing* you want to do with the freedom they gave you?"**

 ## Dream, the last: Comma, not a Period